tokyorust/trm6-ch3-professional-accounting/README.md

 ## (Optional bonus challenge 3)

 Make it possible to specify the account filename using an environment variable.
+It may be helpful if you've completed bonus challenge 1 already.